MichaelFlops/poliwat/content/post/pbjmaster_1.md

 ON TRAIN BEFORE I FORGETO:

-*business wirteup to explain poliwat to chad, meeting Sunday 2-4pm* *organize sound library, start building sample kits for poliwat*
+*business write up to explain poliwat to chad, meeting Sunday 2-4pm* *organize sound library, start building sample kits for poliwat*

 1134 am
-working but UpDATE, Poliwat last night officailly became a squad.
+working but UpDATE, Poliwat last night officially became a squad.
 My roommate and most recent BFF Stefan told me he's down to join.
 Ironically I type this on your laptop dude, thanks a bunch for letting me borrow it the past couple days!

 12 58 pm not very productive right now